* Russian stock market, bonds and currency plunge

 But the Direxion Daily Russia Bear 3x ETF, a leveraged play on bad news that could affect the fortunes of the nation’s listed stocks, jumped 21 percent to $20.98.

 Energy stocks could lose if relations between the United States and Russia deteriorate further.

 “Anything that involves a boycott of Russian supplies, which are very significant, could impact the energy sector dramatically,” said Rick Meckler, president of investment firm LibertyView Capital Management in Jersey City, New Jersey.

 “In situations like this, you see very quick reactions reverse as people understand the scenario and how things play out.”

-Though the focus will likely remain on Ukraine, the economic calendar was busy on Monday.
-U.S. factory activity rebounded from an eight-month low in February and consumer spending rose more than expected in January, suggesting the economy was regaining some strength after a recent slowdown.
+Although the focus was on Ukraine, the economic calendar was busy on Monday.
+U.S. factory activity rebounded from an eight-month low in February, according to the Institute for Supply Management, while the Commerce Department said consumer spending rose more than expected in January.
+The data suggested that the economy was regaining some strength after a recent slowdown.

 About 6.95 billion shares changed hands on U.S. exchanges, slightly lower than the 7 billion average for the past month, according to data from BATS Global Markets.

 Decliners beat advancers on the New York Stock Exchange by a ratio of about 2 to 1, while on the Nasdaq, about eight stocks fell for every five that rose.